Baqend/Orestes-Bloomfilter/README.md

 * **Redis Bloom Filter**, a Redis-backed Bloom filter which can be concurrently used by different applications (`BloomFilterRedis`)
 * **Redis Counting Bloom Filter**, a Redis-backed, concurrency-safe Counting Bloom filter in two variants: one that holds a pregenerated regular Bloom filter and relies on Redis Lua scripting (`CBloomFilterRedisBits`) and one that can be distributed through client side consistent hasing or Redis Cluster (`CBloomFilterRedis`)

+### Docs
+The Javadoc is online [here](http://orestes-bloomfilter-docs.s3-website-eu-west-1.amazonaws.com/) and in the */docs* folder of the repository.

 ## Err, Bloom what?
 Bloom filters are awesome data structures: **fast *and* maximally space efficient**.
 ```java